-MBA letters of recommendation are an integral part of your application that require more work than you might think.
-As you begin to narrow down your school lists, study for the GMAT/GRE and draft your essays, LORs should also be top of mind.
-Not only must you select the ideal recommenders, but you must also prepare them adequately!
+As you narrow your school lists, study for the GMAT/GRE and draft your essays, LORs should also be top of mind.
+Not only must you select the ideal recommenders, but you also must prepare them adequately!

-As you make this crucial decision it can be tempting to select the person with the most prestigious resume or the person with whom it is easiest to discuss your business school plans.
-Instead, I encourage you to carefully weigh your options, keeping these tips in mind.
+It can be tempting to select the person with the most prestigious resume or the person easiest to discuss your business school plans with.
+Personal MBA Coach encourages you not to take this approach and instead to carefully weigh your options.

-Look for someone who will take the time to write a great MBA letter of recommendation: This tip addresses two very important criteria.
-It is best to select someone who is not only a good writer, but who will take the necessary time to write a great letter.
-Not everyone is great at writing and similarly, not everyone realistically has time to draft a carefully thought out letter.
+Not everyone is great at writing and, similarly, not everyone realistically has time to draft a carefully thought-out letter.
 The quality of the writing is important in demonstrating your candidacy.
 That said, do not worry about English proficiency.
-Letters are not evaluated based on grammar alone.
+Letters are not evaluated based on grammar.

 Similarly, if you do not have a suitable professional reference option, perhaps because you absolutely cannot tell your supervisor you are applying to business school or because your company is structured such that you do not work closely with one particular person, you may be best suited selecting a non-professional reference.